Meet Coach

 Nevertheless, as high school came to an end I managed to showcase my way onto the radar of a college basketball recruiter.
 I performed at an invitational tryout and was selected to play junior college basketball and received a small scholarship despite my lack of high school hoops film.

-College is where fitness was kicked up another level in the form of muscular training.
+College is where fitness kicked up another level in the form of muscular training.
 I knew a bit more than most of my friends in high school about strengthening the body, so I would bring them along for workouts.

 Dwight Howard, Adrian Peterson, and Derek Fisher had me trying to figure out how to build bigger shoulders.

-But in college my athletic literacy amassed and I conducted legit training sessions with my new teammates.
+In college my athletic literacy amassed and I conducted legit training sessions with my new teammates.

-The college hoops career was short-lived.
+My college hoops “career” was short-lived.

 What Muscle And Mentality Did for ME